sirupsen/cachedis/README.md

     include CachedisInterface

-    # expire in an hour
+    # expire in an hour using Redis' EXPIRE command
     cachedis 'users:all:with_avatars', :expire => 60 * 60 * 60 do
       User.all.with_avatars
     end